 Topical Use

-Roman and German Chamomile have soothing and antipruritic properties on the skin, meaning they can help relieve itching.
+Roman and German Chamomile have soothing and antipruritic properties on the skin, meaning they can help calm itching.
 They may also aid in healing scrapes, chapped skin, cracks, and insect bites.

 Irritated eyes can also benefit from the calming properties of these two chamomiles.

-While infusing the flowers is customary, here it's better to boil them for one to two minutes.
-Then turn off the heat and let them steep before thoroughly filtering to remove all particles.
-Wait until completely cooled—you wouldn’t want to burn your eyes!—before soaking a cotton pad or soft, clean cloth and gently placing it over your eyelids.
+While it’s customary to steep the flowers, here it’s better to boil them for one to two minutes.
+Then turn off the heat and let them steep before straining thoroughly to remove all particles.
+Wait for the liquid to cool completely—you wouldn’t want to burn your eyes!—before soaking a cotton pad or soft, clean cloth and placing it gently on your eyelids.

-Lastly, German Chamomile (Matricaria) is reputed to lighten hair and is often found in shampoos designed for this purpose.
+Finally, note that Matricaria (or German Chamomile) is reputed to lighten hair and is even an ingredient in shampoos designed for this purpose.

 Feverfew

-The properties of this plant differ significantly from those we've just discussed.
+The properties of this plant are quite different from those we’ve just discussed.

 Here, it’s not the flowers that are used but the aerial parts—primarily the leaves.

-Feverfew infusions may help relieve migraines and other headaches.
-They may also be used for painful menstruation.
+Feverfew infusions may relieve migraines and other headaches.
+They might also be used for painful periods.

 In Conclusion

-Moreover, particularly with chamomiles due to the confusing common names, it's crucial to be rigorous in plant identification and refer to Latin names.
+Moreover, and this is particularly true for chamomiles due to the confusing common names, it’s crucial to be rigorous about plant identification and refer to the Latin names.

 Comments